merbridge/website/content/en/docs/Getting started/_index.md

 ### Verify installation {#verification-installation}

-Before you start this verification, make sure each Pod of Merbridge is running well.
-You can check the Pod status in Istio with the following command:
+Before you start this verification, make sure all Pods relevant to Merbridge are running well.
+You can check Pod status in Istio with the following command:

 ```bash
 kubectl -n istio-system get pods
 ```

-If the status of all Pods related to Merbridge is Running, it means Merbridge is successfully installed.
+If all these Pods are `Running`, it means Merbridge is successfully installed.

 ### Verify connection {#verification-connection-test}

 Use the following methods to check the connectivity of Merbridge:

-#### Install sleep and helloworld and wait for a complete start:
+#### Install sleep and helloworld and wait for a full start:

 ```bash
 kubectl label ns default istio-injection=enabled